-Auditor's Remuneration: Statutory audit expenses relate to the audit of financial information included in these consolidated financial statements and in the special purpose reporting package prepared by the World Bank in its capacity as IFFIm's treasury manager.
-Other financing charges include fees of US\$ 52 thousand and US\$ 57 thousand that were paid to IFFIm's auditor in 2022 and 2021, respectively, for services related to IFFIm's bond issuances.
+Auditor's Remuneration: Statutory audit expenses relate to the audit of financial information included in these financial statements and in the special purpose reporting package prepared by the World Bank in its capacity as IFFIm's treasury manager.
+Other financing charges include fees of US\$ 56 thousand and US\$ 52 thousand that were paid to IFFIm's auditor in 2023 and 2022, respectively, for services related to IFFIm's bond issuances.

 Trustees' Expenses: IFFIm's trustees are not remunerated.
 They are, however, reimbursed for expenses they incur in attending meetings and performing other functions directly related to their duties as trustees.
 IFFIm also incurs professional indemnity insurance premium expenses for the trustees.
-IFFIm had eight trustees as of 31 December 2022 and 2021.
+IFFIm had eight trustees as at 31 December 2023 and 2022.
+All eight trustees were reimbursed by IFFIm for travel expenses they incurred to attend some IFFIm board meetings in 2023 and 2022.